 Circular Dent d'Oche loop via Pointe de Pelluaz

-I suggest a lovely route in the Chablais Massif, notably via the Dent d'Oche.
-There are beautiful views to enjoy almost all along the way (Lake Geneva, Chablais, Mont Blanc Massif, and more).
+I suggest you follow a lovely route through the Chablais Massif, taking in the Dent d’Oche in particular.
+Almost all along the way, there are lovely views to enjoy (Lake Geneva, the Chablais, the Mont Blanc Massif, and more).

-Please note: there are some difficulties around the Dent d'Oche on a series of paths equipped with chains and a few exposed sections (see description below).
+Please note: there are challenging sections around the Dent d’Oche, involving a series of paths equipped with chains, including some exposed sections (see the description below).

 Details